Nigel-Mark-Smith/process_vacancies/README.md

 - Rate at which new vacancies are raised by each engine.
 - Cumulative vacancy counts per engine.

-The entirety of the functionality provided by these scripts relies onthe following assumptions being correct:
+The entirety of the functionality provided by these scripts relies on the following assumptions being correct:

 - The job alert e-mails contain unique urls relating to each job vacancy advertised on that engine.
 - That accessing these urls will result in the display of all the advertised vacancies details.